 Janice has worked at MCIC since 1988, in various capacities, and has been the Executive Director since 2000.
-She has a keen interest in Public Engagement and enjoys finding creative ways of getting more people interested in international development and seeing the connections between global and local issues, with the ultimate goal of creating more Global Citizens.
-She has participated in a number of committees, both nationally and provincially, regarding Public Engagement.
+She has a keen interest in public engagement and enjoys finding creative ways to get more people interested in international development and seeing the connections between global and local issues, with the ultimate goal of creating more global citizens.
+She has participated in a number of committees, both nationally and provincially, regarding public engagement.
 Her first international experience was as a Canadian Crossroads International volunteer in Kenya.
-She has also worked for the Canadian Red Cross, the Marquis Project and World Food Day Association.
+She has also worked for the Canadian Red Cross, The Marquis Project and World Food Day Association.
 Janice considers it an honour to be able to work with such great colleagues on staff, board, with our member agencies and with so many others who are working to make this a more just world for all.

-Jane is new to the non-profit sector, having recently moved from working for 20 years in hotels.
-Originally from Victoria, BC, she holds a Bachelor of Commerce from the University of Victoria.
-She has lived overseas in Dubai, UAE and London, UK and is looking forward to contributing to the MCIC office and members.
+Jane has been working at MCIC since 2015, having made a mid-career change after working in hotels for 20 years.
+Originally from Victoria, BC, she holds a Bachelor of Commerce from the University of Victoria and is currently taking her Masters in Interdisciplinary Studies at Royal Roads University.
+She has lived overseas in Dubai, UAE and London, UK and is trying to change the world one office coordinator task at a time.